nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example Usage:

 * `filterEvents 2021-09-18` - Filters the list of events to show only events occurring on 18th September 2021.
-* `filterEvents 2021-09-18 0900` - Filters the list of events to show only events occuring on 18th September 2021 9am.
+* `filterEvents 2021-09-18 0900` - Filters the list of events to show only events occurring on 18th September 2021 9am.

 ### Show Event details: `showDetails`